sw-code/sw-code.github.io/_posts/2023-06-17-scaling-authz-series.markdown

 The lessons shared here are not purely theoretical.
 As we speak, my team and I are in the trenches, developing a scalable authorization architecture based on Ory Keto.
 We've moved beyond the conceptual phase and are now diving into implementation.

-Before diving into our current journey, it's worth noting that this isn't our first rodeo.
-We've had a scalable system up and running for years based on Casbin.
-Through this experience, we've garnered invaluable insights and practical knowledge about the realities of scalable authorization, which we'll share throughout this series.
-Yet, the world of technology is ever-evolving, and with our new project, we're pushing the boundaries once again.
+Before we delve into the specifics of our current journey, it's essential to highlight the invaluable experience our team at SWCode has garnered over the years.
+This isn't our first encounter with the challenges and intricacies of authorization at scale.
+In fact, we've been running a scalable system based on Casbin successfully for several years.

+This prior experience at SWCode has offered us practical insights and deep knowledge about scalable authorization.
+The lessons we learned have been instrumental in shaping our approach and decisions as we build and enhance our authorization frameworks.
+We intend to share these insights throughout this blog series, in the hope that they might aid others navigating the same path.

+However, we recognize that the world of technology is ever-evolving.
+Standing still is not an option.
+Therefore, with our new project, the team at SWCode is pushing the boundaries of what's possible in authorization once again.
+We're excited to share this journey with you in the upcoming posts.
+Stay tuned!

 If there's one lesson I've learned from my 8 years of cloud-native development, it's this: Never underestimate the power and complexity of authorization.
 The authentication stage of a user's journey, while crucial, is just the tip of the iceberg.
 Beneath the surface, a labyrinth of permissions, roles, and policies is waiting to be navigated and understood.
 Unfortunately, it's a journey many of us embark on too late.